stephanGarland/ut-software-testing-project/README.md

 Spring 2020 Software Testing Group Project

 ## Current Plan
 Our final goal is to have a package where we can generate a large number of JUnit tests to test an API.
 Those tests should be dynamically generated based off of the `/v3/api-docs/` endpoint on the API under test.
 The final product should be able to be pointed at any API that offers an OpenAPI schema at this endpoint to put it under test.
-As a first stage we can stand up the Testing package to test just a single API.

 ### Book API
-I have created a very basic API for Crud operations on a simple Book database table.
+A basic API for CRUD operations on a simple Book database table.
 This API is located within the `ut-software-testing-project\BookApi\` folder.
 It exposes OpenAPI 3.0 specifications through it's `/v3/api-docs/` endpoint.

-This should be mostly complete for our uses.
+## Math API
+A basic API for simple math operations.
+This API is located within the `ut-software-testing-project\MathApi\` folder.
+It exposes OpenAPI 3.0 specifications through it's `/v3/api-docs/` endpoint.

 ### Testing Framework
-I have not yet created this component, but it would make use of the following packages:
 - JUnit 5
 - Rest Assured